-The backup schedule consists of daily incremental backups which are retained for a month.
+The backup schedule consists of daily incremental backups which are retained for 3 months.
 This is currently handled by Spectrum Protect (previously TSM) to build a full backup.
 The tapes are kept geographically separate to our cluster.

 These directories are named by date (any additional ones are there for

-is the same directory structure as the rest of the GPFS file store.
-Hence home
+directories is the same structure as the original directory.
+Hence the

 These directories are read-only; they can not be changed.

 A full list of available snapshots can be gathered with

 mmlssnapshot gpfsWork for group shares and home directories, and

 mmlssnapshot gpfsScratch for scratch.

 $ mmlssnapshot gpfsWork